hstreamdb/docs/docs/en/release_notes/HStreamDB.md

 The [Java Client v0.9.0](https://github.com/hstreamdb/hstreamdb-java/releases/tag/v0.9.0) has been released, which adds support for HStreamDB v0.9.

+### Golang Client

+The [Go Client v0.2.0](https://github.com/hstreamdb/hstreamdb-go/releases/tag/v0.2.0) has been released, which adds support for HStreamDB v0.9.

 ### Python Client

 The [Python Client v0.2.0](https://github.com/hstreamdb/hstreamdb-py/releases/tag/v0.2.0) has been released, which adds support for HStreamDB v0.9.